TykTechnologies/custom-plugin-examples/README.md

 Here's the [different phases you can inject plugins](https://tyk.io/docs/concepts/middleware-execution-order/) in the request lifecycle.
 A [response plugin](https://tyk.io/docs/plugins/response-plugins/) is also possible.

-Whilst not technically a "plugin", [Virtual Endpoint](https://tyk.io/docs/advanced-configuration/compose-apis/virtual-endpoints/) examples are also included.

 ## Examples
 Language | Phase | Description | Link
 -------- | ----- |------------ | ---